 The first step is a simple screen or series of questions aimed at determining whether a given technical area assessment is appropriate for a given proposed project.
-The preliminary screening questions are also presented in the Short and Long EAS Forms to assist the lead agency in determining whether further analysis is needed for a given technical area.
+The preliminary screening questions are also presented in the Short EAS Form and the Full EAS Form to assist the lead agency in determining whether further analysis is needed for a given technical area.